BezarHere/HiveC/readme.md

 ```

 ### i want the second method, to pass all arguments into the command line!
-**Firstly**: thats why? it's much cleaner in an args file
+**Firstly**: just why? it's much cleaner to use a hive args file

-**Secondly**: Alrigh, you can pass arguments to the command line, just remove the comments and replace every new line with a space to make the entire file as *one* line
+**Secondly**: Alrigh, you can pass arguments to the command line, just remove the comments and replace every new line with a space to make the entire file as *one* line (you might need to add `/c` as the first argument)

 ## Why not CMake?
-hivecpp is some much smaller and easier, given you have (wich most of you have) python installed
+hivecpp is smaller and easier, given you have (wich most of you have) python installed

+# FAQs

+### Why can't this be a standalone executable?
+becuse a value a transparent script that hides nothing, **but** if you wanted a standalone executable, just make it, there is a lot of tools that can convert a python script(s) to a standalone executable *and don't violate my copyright/licence*

+### Where there be support for more languages?
+Hopefuly, [contact me](https:\\tweeter.org\BotatoDev) if you want to contribute something

+open source doesn't mean open to *all* contributions, any random merge requests will not be accepted.

+---

+*god bless*